 11. How to Write a Nonfiction Book with Editing

 Perhaps the most crucial part of writing your nonfiction book is the editing.

 You can begin editing your book yourself.
 It is not advisable to send your first draft to a professional editor.
-Read through your book and take out the wrong punctuations.
-Check your grammar and add all the niceties that you have been tempted to add all along.
+Read through your book and correct all the grammar and spelling.
+Add all the niceties that you have been tempted to add all along.

 Read through your book at this stage as though it was written by someone else and jot down your criticisms.

 Self-editing can be difficult.
 For some writers, it is almost impossible.
 If you want to be celebrated with your book, however, you must learn this skill.